Svelte OutClick

 FAQ

-Why we are not using the click event to capture the outclick event?
+Why are we not using the click event to capture the outclick event?

 • keydown event on document.body is ignored because this is how it works when you use click event instead.